 Tiang Chirathivat founded Central Group in 1927.
 His son Samrit Chirathivat, inherited the business and opened the first shopping centre in Thailand, in Bangkok, in 1957.
 Chirathivat now owns mega-sized department stores and shopping malls in every major city of Thailand.
 Having already penetrated deep into the domestic market, he has begun a roll-out of Central Group department stores across the wider South East Asian region.
 Meanwhile, Chirathivat is expanding the portfolio in Europe through acquisitions.
 The family recently purchased the Danish department store Illum and, in a separate deal, acquired upscale Italian department store chain, La Rinascente, for $291 million.

-Prior to joining Central Group as CEO, Tos Chirathivat served under several executive director roles at Big C Super Center, Robinson department store, and B2S Company Ltd. He has an MBA in Finance from Columbia University.
+Prior to joining Central Group as chief executive, Tos Chirathivat served under several executive director roles at Big C Super Center, Robinson department store, and B2S Company Ltd. He has an MBA in Finance from Columbia University.